astrofrog/mpl_styles/README.md

 Credits
 =======

-Package inspired from a discussion with Joao Alves (University of Vienna)
+Package inspired from a discussion with João Alves (University of Vienna)